Improving Your Linux System

 Sound quality is the difference between the sound of an upright piano (as is found in many homes), and a concert grand piano costing thousands of dollars.

 With Linux (at least, with Ubuntu Linux), you get the concert grand piano for free.
 By saying this, I mean that it comes with two really excellent soundfonts (collections of instrument sounds), for free.
 These two soundfonts, along with their uses and relative merits, are discussed below.

 We will deal with improving sound quality first, since it is the easiest to address.

 One big change you can make in improving sound quality, is to use a better soundfont than is used by default.
 Two such soundfonts are generally available in the repositories.
 These are included as 'recommended' dependencies, which can be installed by (in the Installing on Linux page) installing the 'Normal' dependencies.

 FluidR3_GM.sf2 (Fluid Release 3 General-MIDI soundfont, by Frank Wen)

 This soundfont comes in the “fluid-soundfont-gm” package.
 If your distribution of Linux doesn't include this package, you can download the soundfont yourself from the member pages at:

 This is, in my opinion, one of the best soundfonts available.
 It is so good that I even supply two configuration files tailored to it (FluidR3_GM.kmk and FluidR3_GM-2.kmk).
-The only problem with using it, is its large size (142 megabytes).

 With other Linux distributions, you may have find out how to configure the limit on the size of soundfonts.
 On SUSe Linux, there is a YAST configuration under the “Sounds” category, allowing the large soundfonts.
 You can tell if your system needs this configuration change, if some instrument sounds play, but others (the oboe, for example) do not play (remain silent).